AmandaCleto/dw9--delivery-app--front/README.md

 [![Dart](https://amandacleto.github.io/images-for-projects/public/images/github-readme/icon-dart.svg)](https://dart.dev/)

->Dark Week (DW) is an online free event made by Rodrigo Rahman, totally focused to build an entire application by teaching concepts of IT architecture, project patterns and more.
+>Dart Week (DW) is an online free event made by Rodrigo Rahman, totally focused to build an entire application by teaching concepts of IT architecture, project patterns and more.

 For the first time, I participated in the DW, in its 9th edition, and here is my experience with: